mrocca1998/Peer-Evaluation/README final turn in.md

 # 5g-final-beta

 #Instructions to access application
+The application can be accessed through the following link: https://peer-eval-fiveg.herokuapp.com/u/sign_in hosted through heroku.
+The application can also still be accessed locally following the same process as our initial submission.

 #Project Extensions:
+- Added web hosting

 #Improvements:
 -Made application more secure by removing admin checkbox from sign-in/edit profile pages.
 Instead one admin is created by seeding the db.
 A new admin can only be created by another admin from the admin student managing dashboard.